 - Tulane University strongly recommends all renters purchase some form of renters insurance.
-Renters insurance can protect your personal property in the event of theft or damage. - Your landlord's insurance policy does not cover any of your personal belongings. - If appropriate, check with your parents to find out whether you are covered under their insurance policy.
+Renters insurance can protect their personal property in the event of theft or damage. - A landlord's insurance policy does not cover any of the tenant's personal belongings. - If appropriate, check with to find out whether your student is covered under your insurance policy.
 Students are typically covered under their parents' policies when living on campus but are not typically covered when renting a privately owned property off campus. - Homeowners insurance policies typically have larger deductibles (\$2,500-\$10,000) which may not provide coverage for smaller losses, whereas renters insurance policies can provide lower deductibles (\$250-\$500). - Tulane University provides several resources for students to purchase a renters insurance policy directly from insurers to cover damage or theft of personal laptops, smartphones, clothes, books, bicycles and more via tulane.it/renters-insurance.